MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ingest.md

 * [macOS](https://download.pi.dynamics.com/sdk/ProductInsightsSenders/EventSender/macOS/pi)

-## Get your API token/ ingestion key
+## Get your API token/ingestion key
-You can find the API token/ ingestion key for your Product Insights tenant on its settings page.
-[Here is how to find and copy your key.](topics/developers/dev-resources/tutorials/api-token.md)
+You can find the API token/ingestion key for your Product Insights tenant on its settings page.
+To learn how to find and copy your key, see [Get an API token from the Product Insights portal](topics/developers/dev-resources/tutorials/api-token.md)

 ## Log an event
+The following sections will show you how to log CSV files and key/value pairs.

 ### Log a CSV file
-With an open terminal in the same directory as the downloaded logger, run the following command to upload a CSV file.
+With an open terminal in the same directory as the downloaded logger, run the following command to upload a CSV file:

 ```bash
 pi -t <ingestion_key> -s <signal_name> -f csv - 1st_file.csv 2nd_file.csv ... nth_file.csv
 ```

 When uploading CSVs, the only required arguments are `-t` and the `- filenames...` options.
 If a signal name is provided, then all events get uploaded with the same signal name.
-If no signal name is provided, then a unique name will be generated for each detected signal following the pattern `signal_<hash>` (e.g. `signal_a4640af933fa4342`).
+If no signal name is provided, then a unique name will be generated for each detected signal following the pattern `signal_<hash>` (e.g., `signal_a4640af933fa4342`).

+> ![NOTE]
-Be sure to replace `<ingestion_key>` with your actual Product Insights ingestion key and `your_nth_file.csv` with the filename of your CSV file.
+> Be sure to replace `<ingestion_key>` with your actual Product Insights ingestion key and `your_nth_file.csv` with the filename of your CSV file.

 ### Log key/value pairs
-When logging key/value pairs, a signal name must be provided and there must be as many keys as values provided.
+When logging key/value pairs, a signal name must be provided, and there must be as many keys as values provided.
 To log an event with a terminal open, run the following command:
 ```bash
 pi -t <ingestion_key> -s <signal_name> some_key "some value" my_int 42 some_cool_value false
 ```